substancelab/activemodel-email_address_validator/README.md

     validates :email, :email_address => {:format => /.+@.+\..+/}

+### Bring your own logic

+If a regular expression isn't enough for you, you can include your own rules for email addresses.
+For example, you could validate that all email adresses belong to the same company:

+    validates :email, :email_address => {
+      :with => proc { |address| address.end_with?("@substancelab.com") }
+    }

 ### Verify domain (still to be done - pull request, anybody?)

 This also checks that the domain actually has an MX record.
 Note this might take a while because of DNS lookups.